-The "Godfather" of AI’s Dire Warning… And How You Can Prepare NOW
+The "Godfather" of AI’s Dire Warning… and How You Can Prepare NOW

 Right now, most investors are still pouring their money into the “first generation” of AI stocks – like NVIDIA Corporation (NVDA), for example.
 And while I think NVIDIA will still make investors money, it’s old news at this point.

-Instead, the real money will be made in the “second generation” of AI stocks.
+Instead, the real money – 2X, 5X… 10X gains – will be made in the “second generation” of AI stocks.
 Simply put, these are the companies that will use generative AI to create profitable companies and reshape existing industries.
 This will launch the kind of transformational change we only see once every 25 years.

 Those who adapt to the coming second wave of AI will take off, leading to years of outperformance… while those that don’t will lag behind – and may eventually go to zero.

-Note: Editor’s Note: My InvestorPlace colleague Louis Navellier believes a “reset” in the market will present new investment opportunities… and this resent is coming soon.